 The Interior: Nature, Community, and Public Transportation

-The interior of the light rail car will also be fully illustrated by artist Sarah Nelson.
+The interior of the light rail car is also fully illustrated by SCP Artist-in-Residence Sarah Nelson.
 Her illustrations whimsically express the interdependent relationships between nature, sustainability, community, and public transportation.
 The interior illustration is a collaboration with Metro Transit and funded by the College of Arts and Sciences SOLV Initiative.
 Students in Mike Klein's Qualitative Methods: Research for Social Justice (JPST 298) will also study people's experiences riding in this fully illustrated light rail train car as part of the SOLV Initiative research.
 Learn more about SCP Arts collaboration with the CAS SOLV Initiative here.

 Learn more about this collaborative project in Metro Transit's Rider's Almanac.